Hunter2026/Dallas-Mavs-SWE-Intern-Project/README.md

 to compare measurements and statistics with each other.
 The user can see the players that have been added to the comparison tool with a comparison chart at the top of the big board.
 Inside the comparison tool page, the user can see the measurements and statistics in written form and bar chart form, offering a visual interpretation instead of text.

+Lastly, I implemented Material UI components all throughout my project, making the features easy to navigate and appealing to the user.